One of the peculiar and most difficult things to understand when working with C++ is that code files are divided into two types.

 Here,

-Without safeguards, the same blocks of code could be included multiple times in a single source file, which would give us an error when compiling.
+Without include guards, the same blocks of code could be included multiple times in a single source file, which would give us a compilation error.

-Instead of using traditional inclusion guards, a more modern way is to use a directive #pragma once.
+Instead of using traditional include guards, a more modern way is to use the #pragma once directive.

-This directive is more concise and easier to read, and also ensures that a file is included only once during compilation (but without the need to manually define macros).
+This directive is more concise and easier to read, and equally ensures that a file is included only once during compilation (but without needing to manually define macros).

 #pragma once